-Except for the Section 9.4 of the Manual states that the Board shall conduct an annual self-assessment conducted by the Audit Committee, the Corporation does not assess the annual of its performance of, including the board Chairman and its committees, individual director, and the CEO/President members of the committees.
+Section 9.4 of the Manual states that the Board shall conduct an annual self-assessment of its performance, including the Chairman and individual members of the committees.
 Every three years, the assessment should be supported by an external facilitator.

 In accordance with the SEC's Guidelines for the Assessment of the Performance of Audit and Risk Committees of Companies Listed on the Exchange ("Guidelines"), the Audit and Risk Committee conducts an annual assessment of its practices in relation to the best practices and standards provided in the Guidelines ("Assessment").
 The Assessment process is documented and forms part of the records of the Corporation.
-For 2016, the Assessment was held on 2826 July 2016.
+For 2016, the Assessment was held on 26 July 2016.